wp-cli/extension-command/README.md

 ### wp plugin is-installed

-Check if the plugin is installed.
+Checks if a given plugin is installed.

 ~~~
 wp plugin is-installed <plugin>